probert999/mars-rover/README.md

 ### Components
-Plateau is only concerned with it's own dimensions Rover
+Plateau - is only concerned with its own dimensions

+Rover

+Capcom

 ### Commands
-0 0 N
+All rovers need a plateau to land on, to create a plateau.

+Currently only quadrilateral shaped plateaus are supported, simply enter the maximum x and y coordinates.

+<li>10 10 (creates a 10x10 square, with 0,0 coordinate at the bottom left-hand corner)

 Maximum size for a Quad Plateau is 9999999,9999999

-L
-R
-M
+To create a rover on the plateau specify its x and y coordinates and heading, e.g.

+<li>3 5 N

+Move and Spin commands can be sent to the Rover using the following
+<li>L - spin left
+<li>R - spin right
+<li>M - move

+A single command can contain multiple move and spin instructions, e.g. LLMMMRMMM

+<li>SWITCH PLATEAU <plateau_id> - switches to the plateau specified
+<li>SWITCH ROVER <rover_id> - switches to the rover specified
+<li>LIST PLATEAUS - displays a list of all plateaus
+<li>LIST ROVERS - displays a list of all rovers and their location
+<li>FINISH - exists the console application

+On exit a simple report of all rover positions is produced.

 ### Move logic
-Rover cannot land on or move to the space as another Rover
+Rovers cannot land on or move to the space as another Rover

-Rover is provided with a link back to Capcom and on receipt of a move command calculates it's new coordinates then asks Capcom if it's ok to move to that space.
+A Rover is provided with a link back to Capcom and on receipt of a move command calculates it's new coordinates then asks Capcom if it's ok to move to that space.

-Capcom checks with the plateau that the coordinates are within the dimensions and then contacts other rovers on the same plateau to check their current position before confirming the move.
+Capcom checks with the plateau that the coordinates are within its dimensions and then contacts other rovers on the same plateau to check their current position before confirming the move.